Zimbabwe People's Revolutionary Army: Operations

-ZIPRA was in formal alliance with uMkhonto we Sizwe (MK), the ANC's militant wing.
-ZIPRA and MK mounted a celebrated, if strategically unsuccessful, raid into Rhodesia in the mid-1960s.
-The incursion was stopped by Rhodesian Security Forces, working in concert with the South African Police.
+ZIPRA formally allied with uMkhonto we Sizwe (MK), the ANC's militant wing.
+In the mid-1960s, ZIPRA and MK mounted a celebrated, if strategically unsuccessful, raid into Rhodesia.
+Rhodesian Security Forces, working in concert with the South African Police, stopped the incursion.

 Downing of passenger planes

-In 1978 and 1979 ZIPRA downed two civilian passenger planes of Air Rhodesia, killing a total of 107 passengers and crew.
+In 1978 and 1979, ZIPRA downed two civilian passenger planes of Air Rhodesia, killing a total of 107 passengers and crew.
 Air Rhodesia Flight 825 (named the Hunyani) was a scheduled flight from Kariba to Salisbury that was shot down on 3 September 1978 by ZIPRA guerrillas using an SA-7 surface-to-air missile (SAM).
 ZAPU (the political body behind ZIPRA) leader Joshua Nkomo publicly claimed responsibility for shooting down the Hunyani on BBC Television the same evening, saying the aircraft had been used for military purposes, but denied that his men had killed survivors on the ground.
-Eighteen of the fifty-six passengers in the Air Rhodesia plane survived the crash, with most of these having been seated in the rear.
-Three crash survivors who remained at the aircraft managed to avoid being killed by running away and hiding in the bush.
+Eighteen of the fifty-six passengers in the Air Rhodesia plane survived the crash, most of whom were seated in the rear.
+Three crash survivors who remained on the aircraft managed to avoid being killed by running away and hiding in the bush.
 A second plane, Air Rhodesia Flight 827 (named the Umniati), was shot down on 12 February 1979 by ZIPRA guerrillas, again using an SA-7 SAM.